 It is the work of the Brotherhood to witness to the love of God in Christ Jesus, which has been freely bestowed upon us and upon all of creation.
 This witness grows and is nurtured by a life in conversation with God, and is nourished daily by active prayer and meditation while living fully in the secular world.

 A brother will develop the talents given to him by God in his service in the work and worship of the Church.
 A brother shall use these talents to the best of his ability in the apostolate and ministry to which he is called.

 It is the obligation of each brother to participate in the celebration of the eucharist at least once in each week and, when possible, once in each day.
 He shall properly prepare for and give thanks for this privilege.

-It is the obligation of each brother to pray the offices on a daily basis, and the Book of Common Prayer is to be used for this purpose.
-Other offices may be substituted only when a brother is taking part in a communal or public service (e.g.: when on retreat at a religious house using another form of office).
+It is the obligation of each brother to pray the offices on a daily basis, and the Book of Common Prayer, or the authorized prayer book of the national or provincial church where a brother resides, is to be used for this purpose.
+Other offices may be substituted only when a brother is taking part in a communal or public service.

 Of private devotion

 A brother is required to meditate for fifteen minutes in each day unless he is to hear or deliver a sermon or homily on that day.

 A brother shall set aside two hours or more in each week for the study of Holy Scripture or other material on the spiritual life.

 The example and teachings of our patron, Saint Gregory the Great, shall be held in high esteem by each brother.
 A portion of his biography or his writings shall be included in the annual reading of each brother, to be assigned by the Minister General at Annual Chapter.